Tech Director - Jasmin Rubinovitz

 The final system with it’s simple front end, instantly customizable CMS, and powerful conference management tools can quickly be adapted to any content or conference.
 The global timeline, discussion topics, and static slides can all be updated within minutes allowing for the rapid creation and iteration of future conference sessions.
 As the tablets were being loaded back into their charging cases, the client already began discussions with the translation team to set up a session for the next conference occurring only two months away in Japan.

-- Swappable content CMS for future regionalization
+- Architected swappable content CMS for future regionalization

-- Designed and developed within 3 months
+- Complete experience designed and developed within 3 months